georgi-i/cron_scheduler/README.md

 You can run the script as follows: ./cron_scheduler.py HH:MM < your_config_file

+Note that for Windows OS you should \.\ in cmd.

 The config file should contain set of tasks, as the example below:

 > 30 1 /bin/run_me_daily